ayasrah/mahaam/mahaam-docs/docs/module/intro.md

 - Folding by modules highly enhances readability and maintainability.
 - Mahaam has 3 business modules: Plan, Task and User, and one infra module which is monitoring.

-### Module Parts
+### Module Layers

-This is the vertical slice that a module cosists of:
+these are the layers (vertical slice) that a module cosists of:

-- Controllers: Module APIs.
+- Controller Layer: Module APIs.
-- Services: Module business logic.
+- Service Layer: Module business logic.
-- Repos: Database access layer.
+- Repo Layer: Database access layer.
 - Models: Data models and DTOs.